bubble666-ai/AI_Recipe_Generator/README.md

 # 🍳 AI Recipe Generator

-This is a smart web application that generates a creative, complete recipe in Persian based on an image of ingredients.
+This is a smart web application that generates a creative, complete recipe in English based on an image of ingredients.
 This project showcases the power of combining different AI services (Computer Vision and NLP) to solve a fun and practical problem.

 ---